sashastrong/sashastrong.github.io/_talks/2018-04-07-nonbinary-genderqueer-competent-healthcare.md

 location: "Portland, OR"
 ---

-Gave a 2-hour presentation to naturopathic medicine students at their weekly Grand Rounds on cultural awareness of nonbinary, genderqueer, and other gender-expansive patients in healthcare.
+Grand Rounds presentation to naturopathic medicine students on cultural awareness of nonbinary, genderqueer, and other gender-expansive patients in healthcare.